askri-7/Snapshot_setup_archlinux/btrfs_explained.md

 ### The Root Tree Entry = The Pointer

 How does the system keep track of all these subvolumes?
-It uses a master tree called the "Tree of Tree Roots".
+It uses a master tree called the "Tree of Tree Roots" that holds pointers to the root nodes of every individual subvolume (FS Tree) on the disk.

 ### Checksum Tree